 View the overview video highlighting the common approaches and distinguishing features of each school.

-The Buck Institute for Education is the leading resource for professional development on project based learning.
+PBL Works (formerly the Buck Institute for Education) is one of the leading resources for professional development on project based learning.
 In reality, many educators add projects to their curriculum thinking they are doing project-based learning, which has a strong research base to show its benefit.
-The BIE has defined what they call Gold Standard PBL that represents the practice shown to be so successful.
-The BIE has examples and information on their website.
+PBL Works has defined what they call Gold Standard PBL that represents the practice shown to be so successful.
+They have examples and information on their website.
 It has series of guidebooks that are very good, and it also offers courses that have teachers experience PBL.

 Getting Smart/BIE Initiative on a Project Based World

 Getting Smart, with support from the Buck Institute, has recently started a campaign “It’s a